Health and safety

 OHS = Occupational health and safety

-- Safety trainings done and reported for each employee who participated, where necessary
+Safety training done and reported for each employee and contractor who participated, where necessary

 Kaizen approach

-- Monthly walk through facilities, continuous improvement in all areas a certain minimum rating
+Daily, weekly or monthly Gemba walks, continuous improvement in all areas (a certain minimum rating is required)

 LTIFR Rate